CTTTN/CTTTN.github.io/events.md

 ## CTT Workshop
 ### 27 June 2024 &mdash; Sheffield, UK

 First Workshop on Creative-text Translation and Technology, co-located with EATM2024.
 The workshop aims to attract a broad range of attendees, such as researchers, educators, translators and industry stakeholders, to discuss the applicability of language technology, specifically translation technology such as machine translation (MT) or computer-assisted translation (CAT), to creative use cases such as marketing, literature and poetry, audiovisual translation, and multilingual content creation on social media.

-We also encourage paper submissions on reception studies, and the development and user-testing of tools related to creative- text translation.
+<a href="https://ctt2024.ccl.kuleuven.be/" target="_blank" class="green">Click here for more information</a>